 How does the HotSpot Parking system know that I’ve paid for parking?

 • Once you enter your license plate number and length of parking time into the system, either on your cell phone or at a pay terminal, the transaction is recorded electronically in the HotSpot Parking database.
 A transaction receipt is available for you on your HotSpot App or by email showing proof of payment.
-A printed receipt is available if using a pay terminal.
+A printed receipt is available if using a pay terminal but does not have to be placed anywhere in or on your vehicle.

 What happens if I make a mistake entering my license plate number into the system?